 U.S. Department of Education Delivers on Key School Safety Report Recommendation.
-This guide provides best practices and includes resources school leaders and teachers can utilize as they work to achieve a positive school climate, lower disciplinary issues and enhance school safety.
+Provides best practices and includes resources school leaders and teachers can utilize as they work to achieve a positive school climate, lower disciplinary issues and enhance school safety.

 Parent and Educator Guide to School Climate Resources.
-This document provides general information about the concept of school climate improvement, suggestions for leading an effective school climate improvement effort, and additional resources.
+Provides general information about the concept of school climate improvement, suggestions for leading an effective school climate improvement effort, and additional resources.

 School Climate Improvement Resource Package.
-This resource package is designed to help schools and districts improve school climate.
+Assists schools and districts improve school climate.
 It includes a variety of resources that meet a range of needs among stakeholders interested in improving school climate.